zhanymkanov/marketplace_parser/README.md

 python reviews_crawler.py
 ```

-Although, it is possible to run them all at once, I recommend you to parse reviews one by one, so that you could check each category integrity
+Although, it is possible to run them all at once, I recommend you to parse reviews one by one (comment/uncomment categories), so that you could check each category integrity

 ## Further development
 1. Parse the detailed information of each product